andomeder/dynamodb/slides.md

 <div class="grid grid-cols-1 gap-6 mt-8">
   <div v-click>
     <h3 class="font-bold text-2xl">1.
 Scalable & Serverless by Default</h3>
-    <p class="text-lg opacity-75">A premier choice for applications requiring massive scale with minimal operational overhead.</p>
+    <p class="text-lg description">A premier choice for applications requiring massive scale with minimal operational overhead.</p>
   </div>
   <div v-click>
     <h3 class="font-bold text-2xl">2.
 Data Modeling is Everything</h3>
-    <p class="text-lg opacity-75">Performance and cost are directly tied to how you design your primary keys and access patterns.
+    <p class="text-lg description">Performance and cost are directly tied to how you design your primary keys and access patterns.
 Think about queries first.</p>
   </div>
   <div v-click>
     <h3 class="font-bold text-2xl">3.
 A Pillar of the AWS Ecosystem</h3>
-    <p class="text-lg opacity-75">Its true strength is amplified by its deep integration for security, analytics, and event-driven architectures.</p>
+    <p class="text-lg description">Its true strength is amplified by its deep integration for security, analytics, and event-driven architectures.</p>
   </div>
 </div>